 - They require moderate aeration.
 Give it, using an aerator

-- The salinity level of the water should be at 34ppt (add 34 grams aquarium salt for one gallon of water)
+- The salinity level of the water should be at 34ppt (add 34 grams of aquarium salt for one gallon of water)

 - Add male and female fish into the breeding tank